Dena Standley | September 12, 2023

 You should carefully read the report, looking for typos and any other errors that could lead to the collection account being removed.
 You can file your dispute with the credit bureaus if there is an error.
 Submit all the documents to each credit bureau: TransUnion, Equifax, and Experian.

 As long as the debt is valid and Harris & Harris responds with accurate documentation, it should be paid off if possible.
 You might face legal action if you refuse to pay Harris & Harris, but they are often willing to work out a debt settlement where you pay back far less than the original debt.
 You have an option of paying part of the debt monthly if you cannot pay the total cost of the debt.
-In this situation, third parties can agree to reduce your debt.
+In this situation, third parties might agree to reduce your debt.

 But if sued, use our SoloSettle.
 It is a powerful tool that offers a debt collector an agreement to settle the debt outside of court.
 Although you may desire to win the lawsuit and pay the person nothing, it might be more realistic accepting to pay a reduced amount than the face value of the debt.

 Negotiate a deal with the creditor if you still owe a debt, and the statute of limitations is close to expiring where the creditor removes the collection account from your credit report for a fee.